Baeldung/kotlin-tutorials/README.md

 Building a single module
 ====================
-To build a specific module run the command: `mvn clean install` in the module directory.
+To build a specific Maven module run the command: `mvn clean install` in the module directory.

+To build an  individual gradle sub-modules use the `gradlew` command:
+`./gradlew build` or `./gradlew test`.

+Additionally, you can also use an  IDE such as IntelliJ IDEA to build and test the individual modules.

 Working with the IDE